conda-forge/qt-feedstock/README.md

 Using the ``conda-forge.yml`` within this repository, it is possible to re-render all of this feedstock's supporting files (e.g. the CI configuration files) with ``conda smithy rerender``.

+For more information please check the [conda-forge documentation](https://conda-forge.org/docs/).

 Terminology
 ===========